MicrosoftDocs/ai-builder/ai-builder-docs/flow-language-detection.md

 ---
-title: Use the language detection prebuilt model in Microsoft Flow - AI Builder | Microsoft Docs
+title: Use the language detection prebuilt model in Microsoft Power Automate - AI Builder | Microsoft Docs
 description: Provides information about how to use the AI Builder language detection prebuilt model in your flows
 author: alanabrito
 manager: kvivek